DigitalVS/Galaxy-Flash-Expansion/README.md

 ![Two GSE version boards look.](/images/two-gse-versions.png)

+Minimal system requirements for GSE board are ROM A and ROM B with 6 kilobytes of RAM present.
+Without all 6 kilobytes of RAM additional RAM won't make continuous memory space and will not be usable in most cases.

 #### Board Installation Instructions

 Galaxy Space Expansion board is supposed to be plugged in the Galaksija's 44-pin edge card expansion slot.
 For those who don't have small edge card board with expansion slot already installed on the Galaksija's main PCB, production files are provided at [Galaksija Resources](https://github.com/DigitalVS/Galaksija-Resources) repository, or may be ordered together with GSE board.
 This small board is made to be backward compatible with original edge card PCBs designed for original Galaksija in year 1984, but features additional signals which are missing on the original board.
 For GSE board to function properly, three of these additional signals must be present on the expansion connector: power supply (VCC), read (RD) CPU signal and RESET CPU signal.